Kathryn4576/Lab-6/README.md

 # Lab-6

-Our program displays how old you are in years, and then converts it to hours.
+Our program displays how old you are in days and hours, and then takes your birthdate and prints your zodiac sign.

 Francesca Schneider and Kathryn Sferra